alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/streaming-tokens-without-langchain.md

 ## Streaming tokens

-And now we can use the [`.streamEvents`](https://js.langchain.com/v0.2/docs/how_to/streaming#using-stream-events) method to get the streamed tokens and tool calls from the OpenAI model:
+And now we can use the [`.streamEvents`](https://js.langchain.com/v0.2/docs/how_to/streaming#using-stream-events) method to get the streamed tokens and tool calls from the OpenAI modelCOnfig:

 ```typescript